 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on Good Samaritan Society - Forest City Nursing Center, Forest City, Iowa
+Good Samaritan Society - Forest City Nursing Center Abuse and Neglect Lawyers

 This nursing center is a "non-profit" Medicare and Medicaid-participating facility providing services and cares to residents of Forest City and Winnebago County, Iowa.
 The 56-certified bed long-term care nursing home is located at:

 606 South Seventh Street